-The Department of Retirement Systems (DRS), a department within the primary government of the State of Washington, issues a publicly available comprehensive annual financial report (CAFR) that includes financial statements and required supplementary information for each plan.
-The DRS CAFR may be obtained by writing to: Department of Retirement Systems, Communications Unit, P.O.
+The Department of Retirement Systems (DRS), a department within the primary government of the State of Washington, issues a publicly available annual comprehensive financial report (ACFR) that includes financial statements and required supplementary information for each plan.
+The DRS ACFR may be obtained by writing to: Department of Retirement Systems, Communications Unit, P.O.
 Box 48380, Olympia, WA 98504-8380, or it may be downloaded from the DRS website at www.drs.wa.gov.